 The department has several resources available through which to offer fellowships and scholarships to qualifying new students admitted to our graduate programs.

-The English Department provides support to assist graduate students with travel expenses associated with students presenting and attending conferences.
+The English Department may contribute funding to assist graduate students with travel expenses associated with students presenting and attending conferences.